MolSSI-Education/python-package-best-practices/README.md

 This repository contains lessons for the MolSSI Workshop "Best Practices in Python Package Development".
 To complete the lessons, navigate to the [lesson pages].

-This workshop is designed to take place in one day.
+This workshop is designed to take place in two days.
 At the end, all participants should have a repository on GitHub which implements [MolSSI's Best Practices] for a Python package.
-Depending on the level of students taking this course, all lessons may not be accomplished in one day.
+Depending on the level of students taking this course, all lessons may not be accomplished in two days.
 Workshops should cover at least lessons 1-6 (outlined below), with more potentially being added for more advanced groups.

 Lessons for this module were developed using the [Software Carpentry lesson template][styles], and is itself an example of the use of that template.